LarryBernersLee/learngit/README.md

 git is a nice way to manage codes

-Yes,create and switch to a branch is quick and easy
+Yes,create AND switch to a branch is QUICK and easy

-我and我ta祖国